nayandas69/discord-role-guardian/README.md

 ## Using the Bot

+### Command Permissions

+**Admin-Only Commands** (Require Administrator Permission):
+- All setup commands (`/setup-*`)
+- `/add-level-role` - Configure level rewards
+- `/schedule-message` - Create scheduled messages
+- `/list-scheduled` - View scheduled messages
+- `/remove-scheduled` - Delete scheduled messages
+- `/remove-reaction-roles` - Remove reaction role configs
+- `/reset` - Reset all bot configurations

+**Public Commands** (Available to All Members):
+- `/rank [user]` - Check your level and XP
+- `/leaderboard [limit]` - View the server leaderboard

+Only server administrators (members with the Administrator permission) can configure and set up the bot.
+Regular members can use public commands like viewing ranks and leaderboards.

 ### Setting Up Reaction Roles

 First, create or choose the roles you want to use (Server Settings > Roles).
 Get each role's ID by right-clicking it and selecting "Copy Role ID".